neoxr/open-api/README.md

 ## OPEN-API

-> Lightweight rest api web base script with various superior features :v
+> JavaScript base website script using a plugin as a router that is lightweight and easy to customize.

 ### Features

 - [x] Plugin as Router
-- [x] Auto Load Scraper
 - [x] Auto List Feature
-- [x] Pagination
 - [x] High Optimation
-- [x] Using Jomok Engine
 - [x] Easy to Customize
+- [x] Suitable for Rest API
 - [x] etc.

 ### Installation & Run